Recommended external resources

 Mood Gym is a free online program designed to help people learn and practise skills to prevent and manage symptoms of depression and anxiety.
 It is like an interactive, online self-help book which teaches skills based on cognitive behaviour therapy.

 This Way Up offers online courses designed to help you identify, understand, and the skills to improve psychological difficulties like stress, insomnia, worry, anxiety, and depression.
 You can enrol in most of their courses as self-help.
-Some of their courses are free – Coping with Stress, Intro to Mindfulness, Managing Insomnia.
-Others are low-cost at $59 for six sessions over three months.
+Some of their courses are free while others are low-cost.
 You can complete a free anonymous online questionnaire to receive recommendations for courses that may be useful to you.

 MindSpot is a free telephone and online service developed by Macquarie University for Australian adults experiencing symptoms of anxiety or depression.
 They offer free online or phone screening assessments to help you learn about your symptoms.
 You will then receive recommendations from a MindSpot therapist on free online MindSpot Clinic Treatment Courses to help you recover, or local services that can help.
 Note.
 You must be eligible for Medicare-funded services in Australia to access Mindspot.